 Dinner Meetings: CURA organizes approximately four evening dinner meetings per year where a guest speaker is invited to make a presentation on a topic of general interest.
-These meetings usually take place at Baker’s Restaurant in the University Centre.
+These meetings usually take place at Baker’s Grill in the University Centre.
 Speakers in the past have included the University President, the Chairman of the Board of Governors and the Mayor of Ottawa.

 “Combibulations”: Usually held around 2 or 3 times a year in Baker’s on a Friday afternoon, these are opportunities to meet and chat over a drink.
 We also periodically use these gatherings to host speakers.
 For example, every year we invite a representative from the university administration to talk about the state of the Carleton pension fund.